Table of Contents

 Types of data annotation

-Data Annotation is the process of labelling the training data sets, which can be images, videos or audios.
+Data Annotation is the process of labelling the training data sets, which can be images, videos or audio.
 Needless to say, AI Annotation is of paramount importance to Machine Learning (ML), as ML algorithms need (quality) annotated data to process.

 In our AI training projects, we use different types of annotation.
 Choosing what type(s) to use mainly depends on what kind of data and annotation tools you are working on.